FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Experiments

 \subsection{Metrics}

-To evaluate model performance, we focus on final answer accuracy.
+Final answer accuracy was used to evaluate model performance.
 This is assessed as an exact match of the executed result for the query-first approach.
-Since the retrieval-based approach produces free-text answers, they were manually assessed by two annotators for correctness by comparing responses against the execution-validated benchmark.
+Since the retrieval-based approach produces free-text answers, responses were manually evaluated for correctness against the execution-validated benchmark by two independent annotators (the first and second author), both with graduate-level training and relevant domain experience.
+Any disagreements were resolved through discussion and consensus.

-In the single-turn setting, there were agent failures for both approaches.
+Because all experiments were conducted in the single-turn setting, failures occurred for both approaches.
 For large patient EHRs, the retrieval-first approach occasionally exceeded the model context limit.
 For the query-first approach, failures corresponded to invalid FHIRPath syntax.
 The accuracy excluding these failures was also measured.
 When failures were included, they were treated as an incorrect answer.

 Efficiency was measured via token usage including prompt and completion tokens.
-For failed retrieval-based attempts, where the token limit was exceeded, we recorded the attempted input tokens.
+For failed retrieval-based attempts, where the token limit was exceeded, the attempted input tokens was recorded.